rancher/docs/content/rancher/v2.x/en/tools/monitoring/_index.md

 ##### Grafana: Accessing for Clusters

-To access an instance of Grafana displays monitoring analytics for a cluster, browse to the cluster's `system` project and open **Catalog Apps**.
+To access an instance of Grafana displays monitoring analytics for a cluster, browse to the cluster's `system` project and open **Apps**.
 From the `cluster-monitoring` catalog app, click the `/index.html` link.
-Remember, you view data for your cluster by navigating to the cluster's `system` _project_, which is a little un-intuitive, considering you want to view cluster data.
+To view data for your cluster navigate to the cluster's _system_ project.

 ##### Grafana: Accessing for Projects

 To access an instance of Grafana that's monitoring a project, browse to the applicable cluster and project.
-Then open **Catalog Apps**.
+Then open **Apps**.
 From the `project-monitoring` catalog app, click the `/index.html` link.

 #### Manage Grafana

-To manage your cluster or project Grafana, by default, you can sign into it by using `admin/admin`.
+To manage your cluster or project Grafana, you can sign into it by using `admin/admin`.
 For security, you should change the default password after first login.

 The preset Grafana dashboards are imported via [Grafana provisioning mechanism](http://docs.grafana.org/administration/provisioning/#dashboards), so you cannot modify them directly.
-A workaround, for now, is to clone the origin and then modify the new copy.
+A workaround, for now, is to clone the original and then modify the new copy.

 ## Cluster Metrics

 These metrics display the hardware utilization for all nodes in your cluster, regardless of its Kubernetes Role.
-They give a global monitoring insight for you on the cluster.
+They give you a global monitoring insight into the cluster.

 Some of the biggest metrics to look out for: